A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Representation

 \subsection{Query Construction}

-As shown in Figure~\ref{guideline}, query construction is the initial step before knowledge retrieval and reasoning, ensuring a precise understanding of the question's context.
-Based on how visual information is processed, we categorize existing query construction methods into three approaches: image-to-text, image-to-continuous-embedding, and image-to-graph.
+As shown in ~\cref{guideline}, query construction is the initial step in the KB-VQA pipeline, where multimodal information from the image and question are aligned to form a query representation that captures their combined semantic information.
+This query can be instantiated as a textual query, a dense multimodal embedding, or a structured graph, which serves as the direct input to downstream knowledge retrieval and reasoning.
+Based on how visual information is processed, we categorize existing query construction methods into three approaches: image-to-text, image-to-embedding, and image-to-graph.
 These methods aim to capture fine-grained details and relationships rather than relying solely on global information.
 Image-to-text methods are relatively simple and enable direct access to powerful language models such as LLMs, but an inappropriate conversion design can lead to the loss of critical visual details.
-Image-to-continuous-embedding provides an alternative by encoding images directly into a high-dimensional semantic space, which is also the most dominant method in multimodal general area.
+Image-to-embedding provides an alternative by encoding images directly into a high-dimensional semantic space, which is also the most dominant method in multimodal general area.
 Image-to-graph methods preserve spatial and semantic relationships, facilitating explicit and structural reasoning, though they often rely on predefined structures.
+Table I in the supplementary material presents a summary of image processing techniques applied by the KB-VQA methods included in this subsection.